 We also used Dave Ramsey’s Financial Peace University book.
 He has sample budgets in the back of this book as well, and they were all very useful.

 Now, everyone’s budget will look different.
 Everyone has different incomes, expenses and family situations.
-For B and I, we had rent, utilities, cell phone bills, etc. that we had to pay now.
-We had not had to pay for a lot of these things before we got our own apartment.
+For B and I, we had rent, utilities, cell phone bills, etc. that we had to pay.
+These were new expenses for us since we did not have to pay for these things before we got our own apartment.
 Starting out a marriage takes quite a bit of money!
-So I’ll share with you the steps we took to make our budget.
+So I’ll share with you the steps we took to create a budget.
 Hopefully it can help you out!

 Here is a sample budget like the one B and I use.
 It’s totally free!
 Click this link: Budget Worksheet and download it.
 I use Microsoft Excel spreadsheets, so feel free to change it however you like.
-Make it personal so that it works for you and your family.
+Create a budget that is personal and works for you and your family.

 Write down your total income (take-home pay).
 Include any and all sources of income such as full-time jobs, second jobs, etc.